 When talking to clients, we always go back to the goal of the campaign.
 If the client wants new customers, then engagement is not the most effective way to achieve this goal.

 What to focus on instead?

-When our clients want to do a branding campaign, then reach and share are important, so we focus our efforts on posts that will be more likely to get shared AND are still relevant to the product/brand.
+When our clients want to do a branding campaign, then reach and share is important, so we focus our efforts on posts that will be more likely to get shared AND are still relevant to the product/brand.